I’ve been a little absent lately. It’s been busy since I moved back to America in August.

 Continued traveling about.
 Made it to Applecross for the EUMC Dinner Meet.
 Said goodbye to a lot of friends for a while.
 Went to Lewis and Harris with Alven and Ellie B. Returned to Edinburgh to pack for excavation season at Bamburgh as the Assistant Finds Supervisor.

 Family arrived in Scotland for my graduation.
 Graduated from the University of Edinburgh in History and Archaeology with First Class Distinction.
-Said goodbye to Gregor, Tuva, and Erling and Roseneath as we knew it.
+Said goodbye to Gregor, Tuva, and Erling.
 Returned to Bamburgh to finish excavation season.

 Started a new job and spent time with my new puppies.
 Read a few books and cleaned out my closet.
 Seven kittens randomly appeared on my porch.